Lockheed F-117 Nighthawk: Iraq and Afghanistan

 Early claims of the F-117's effectiveness were later found to be overstated.
 Initial reports of F-117s hitting 80% of their targets were later scaled back to "41–60%".
 On the first night, they failed to hit 40% of their assigned air-defense targets, including the Air Defense Operations Center in Baghdad, and eight such targets remained functional out of 10 that could be assessed.
 In their Desert Storm white paper, the USAF stated, "the F-117 was the only airplane that the planners dared risk over downtown Baghdad" and that this area was particularly well defended.
 (Dozens of F-16s were routinely tasked to attack Baghdad in the first few days of the war.)
 In fact, most of the air defenses were on the outskirts of the city and many other aircraft hit targets in the downtown area, with minimal casualties when they attacked at night like the F-117; they avoided the optically aimed antiaircraft cannon and infrared SAMs, which were the biggest threat to Coalition aircraft.

 The F-117 was used during Operation Enduring Freedom in 2001.
-The Taliban lacked a modern Air Force.
-After the initial bombing campaign in October, targets justifying F-117 usage were limited as was the use of the F-117.
+The Taliban lacked a modern air force.
+After the initial bombing campaign in October, targets justifying F-117 usage were limited, as was the use of the F-117.

-The first bombs dropped in the 2003 Operation Iraqi Freedom were from two F-117 on the Dora Farms in an attempt to assassinate Saddam Hussein.
-The F-117 was chosen to deliver a bunker buster payload because nearby Baghdad was heavily fortified with antiaircraft weapons, and US intelligence indicated Saddam Hussein's bunker was too reinforced for missiles.
+The first bombs dropped in the 2003 Operation Iraqi Freedom were from two F-117s on the Dora Farms in an attempt to assassinate Saddam Hussein.
+The F-117 was chosen to deliver a bunker-buster payload because nearby Baghdad was heavily fortified with antiaircraft weapons, and US intelligence indicated Saddam Hussein's bunker was too reinforced for missiles.
 The EGBU-27 Advanced Paveway III bunker buster is an unusual payload for the F-117.
 Post facto intelligence showed that Saddam Hussein had been at Dora Farms, but left several hours prior to the bombing.
-During this time, the Air Force estimated the operational cost as $35,000 per JDAM-style bomb delivered by the F-117.
+During this time, the USAF estimated the operational cost as $35,000 per JDAM-style bomb delivered by the F-117.